 Coming of Age

 One of the most popular themes in classical and contemporary poetry.
-The period of one’s life in which they “come of age” or grow out of childhood into adulthood is physically, mentally and emotionally transformative.
-Just as with life itself, there are poems that address this period in a positive and negative light.
-Sometimes they are based around a single expreince that sent a child from youth to adulthood other times they address a longer period in which the narrator or a character within a larger poem learns what it means to stop being a child.
+The period of one’s life in which they “come of age” or grow out of childhood into adulthood is physically, mentally, and emotionally transformative.
+Just as with life itself, some poems address this period in a positive and negative light.
+Sometimes they are based around a single experience that sent a child from youth to adulthood other times they address a longer period in which the narrator or a character within a larger poem learns what it means to stop being a child.